dojo/docs/util/doctools/viewer.rst

 See Also
 ========

-- `Dojo documentation tools overview <util/doctools>`_
+- :ref:`Dojo documentation tools overview <util/doctools>`
-- `API doc syntax <util/doctools/markup>`_ - how to markup API documentation in your code
+- :ref:`API doc syntax <util/doctools/markup>` - how to markup API documentation in your code
-- `Running the generation tools <util/doctools/generate>`_ - directories setup, defining custom namespaces, configuring and running the generation tools
+- :ref:`Running the generation tools <util/doctools/generate>` - directories setup, defining custom namespaces, configuring and running the generation tools